Working together toward A World Without Abuse

 Participation in the 2018 Child Abuse and Neglect Conference as part of a multidisciplinary research team gathering information from professionals in the field, and making them aware of our campaign to forge collaborations.

-Starting in 2019, we will bring our skills as conveners and connectors to the project as we take key team members through our storytelling workshop, then review the results of a statewide survey and develop a systems practice initiative to help describe the system.
-We will also be compiling a network of consultants to carry out the strategic and tactical aspects of the campaign as it moves forward.
+As the project continues, we will bring our skills as conveners and connectors to the project as we take key team members through our storytelling workshop, then review the results of a statewide survey and develop a systems practice initiative to help describe the system.
+We will also be recruiting and activating a network of consultants to carry out the strategic and tactical aspects of the campaign as it moves forward.